sandersn/sandersn.github.io/ai-in-language-services.md

 It's really simple to add improved prompts, so I want to help people who own other language services improve the performance of "Fix with Copilot" for their language too.

+I'd like to go back and improve type inference with additional context now that I have an idea how to do it.
-And I have a long list of experiments to try.
+And I have a list of other experiments to try.